fchamroukhi/mixRHLP_py/README.md

 ```

-### THE SHORT DESCRIPTION OF EACH PYTHON FILE.
+### SHORT DESCRIPTION OF EACH PYTHON FILE.
 For more detailed description, please see the individual files

 1) main_MixFRHLP_EM _Main script to run the EM or CEM algorithm_
 2) ModelLearner.py _Contains the two functions of the EM and the CEM algorithm._